Improves storage performance for vmware vms

 VirtuCache significantly reduces storage latencies regardless of how random or high the storage throughput.
 This helps our customers realize:

-Higher VM density.
-Typically storage IO is the main reason for a smaller number of VMs deployed on each ESXi host.
-By eliminating storage IO bottleneck, it is possible to increase the number of VMs deployed on the host.
+- Higher VM density: Storage IO bottleneck is often the main reason for a smaller number of VMs deployed on ESXi hosts.
+By eliminating this constraint, you can increase the number of VMs deployed per host.